pk80/InteractWithOs/README.md

     - count how many errors of same type of errors, use dictionaries for this
     - then sort different criteria
     - output is the couple of csv files
-    - then call csv_to_html.py file pass parameters to it either by python / bash, recomended bash
+    - then call csv_to_html.py file pass parameters to it either by python / bash, recommended bash
-- Qwiklabs assessment
+- Qwiklab assessment

-    Imagine your company uses a server that runs a service called ticky, an internal ticketing system.
+  Imagine your company uses a server that runs a service called `ticky`, an internal ticketing system.
 The service logs events to syslog, both when it runs successfully and when it encounters errors.

   The service's developers need your help getting some information from those logs so that they can better understand how their software is used and how to improve it.
 So, for this lab, you'll write some automation scripts that will process the system log and generate reports based on the information extracted from the log files.

   **What you'll do**
     - Use regex to parse a log file
     - Append and modify values in a dictionary
     - Write to a file in CSV format
     - Move files to the appropriate directory for use with the CSV->HTML converter

-- Log ananlysis using regular expressions
+- Log analysis using regular expressions
 - Graded Assessment

 ### Job searching and Professional Networking